Rugby: 'One of the great men of NZ rugby' - Tributes flow for All Blacks legend Andy Haden

 There will be a funeral service for Haden at Eden Park on Monday.

-The former lock, who played 117 matches and 41 tests for the All Blacks between 1972 and 1985, is considered one of the greatest All Blacks of all time.
+The former lock, who played 117 matches, including 41 tests, for the All Blacks between 1972 and 1985, is considered one of the greatest All Blacks of all time.

 Haden was ranked as New Zealand's 14th greatest All Black by the Herald in a 2014 article by rugby writer Wynne Gray.
 He also captained the All Blacks on eight occasions.